The porous medium equation with measure data on negatively curved Riemannian manifolds: Introduction

 Let us also mention that, in a different framework, the use of Green functions in connection with the porous medium equation has recently been performed in \cite{BV}, to obtain certain sharp priori estimates.

 From a general viewpoint, the fact that we are considering non-positively curved Riemannian manifolds implies relevant differences with respect to the Euclidean space, which is a particular case.
-In fact, in view of our hypotheses on sectional curvatures, we could have different properties for the Green function and for the growth of the volume of balls (which can be exponential with respect to the radius, as in $\mathbb H^N$).
+In fact, in view of our hypotheses on sectional curvatures, we could have different properties for the Green function and for the growth of the volume of balls (which can be exponential with respect to the radius, as in $\mathbb H^N$, or even faster).
 Therefore, we need to use more delicate cut-off arguments which exploit crucial integrability properties of the Green function.
-In addition, our assumption concerning the bound from below for the Ricci curvature (see \eqref{H}-(ii) below) is essential since it ensures conservation of mass both for problem \eqref{e64} and for the aforementioned dual problem.
-It is not surprising that such bound on the Ricci curvature has a key role in the proof of uniqueness, since it implies \emph{stochastic completeness} of $M$, which is equivalent to uniqueness of bounded solutions in the linear case (i.e.~for the heat equation), such a condition being sharp for stochastic completeness, see \cite{Grig}.
+In addition, our assumption concerning the bound from below for the Ricci curvature (see \eqref{H}-(ii) below) is essential since it ensures conservation of mass for the aforementioned dual problem, a key tool in the uniqueness proof.
+It is not surprising that such bound on the Ricci curvature is essential for uniqueness, since it implies \emph{stochastic completeness} of $M$, which is equivalent to uniqueness of bounded solutions in the linear case (i.e.~for the heat equation), such a condition being sharp for stochastic completeness, see \cite{Grig}.

 The potential techniques we exploit allow us to establish an identity which expresses the Green function in terms of the time integral of the solution of problem \eqref{e64} with $\mu=\delta_{x_0}$ for any $x_0\in M$.
 Such formula holds, indeed, on general Riemannian manifolds, without specific assumptions on its curvatures.
-In particular, it appears to be new even in the Euclidean framework.
+In particular, it seems to be new, to our knowledge, even in the Euclidean framework.
 On the other hand, it extends to the nonlinear case a well-known formula, which relates the Green function to the heat kernel.
 This result implies in particular that a manifold is nonparabolic if and only if the Barenblatt solution is integrable in time.
 We are not aware of previous results connecting nonparabolicity of a manifold to properties of nonlinear evolutions of the kind studied here.